Till 2019 Homi Bhabha Practical exam was offline. In the years 2020,21,22 the exam was conducted online. This year onwards, the exam is again offline.

 2. How to write good and scientific answers

-It is our experience that the evaluation happens more on the second ability than the first one.
-But as a good science student, you should prepare for the first one too!
+It is our experience that the evaluation happens more on how you write answers, more than how you perform experiments.
+But as a good science student, you should learn to be a good experimenter too!
 In fact, this ability is more important for your future science studies.

 How to be a good experimenter?